 The Grand Erie District School Board is dedicated to providing culturally responsive services and programs for Indigenous students that will improve the school experience and success for all Indigenous students.
 Grand Erie encourages the development of strong partnerships with Indigenous families, communities, and organizations.

 Click here to read the most recent newsletter from the Indigenous Education team.

-June 21 - National Aboriginal Solidarity Day is held on the summer solstice to celebrate the unique heritage, culture and achievements of Aboriginal people.
+June 21 - Indigenous Peoples Day is held on the summer solstice to celebrate the unique heritage, culture, and achievements of Indigenous people and communities across the country.
 On this day, there are celebrations across Canada that showcase First Nations, Metis and Inuit people and culture.

 Indigenous Education Areas of Focus

-Achievement: Identify, develop, implement, and review strategies to improve First Nation, Métis, and Inuit (FNMI) student achievement in collaboration with school and system staff through the Board Improvement Plan.
+Achievement: Identify, develop, implement, and review strategies to support First Nation, Métis, and Inuit (FNMI) student achievement in collaboration with school and system staff through the Board Improvement Plan.

 Environment: Create learning environments that are engaging, inclusive and culturally relevant to FNMI students, parents and community members.

 Engagement: Establish, maintain, enhance and review partnerships and community relationships that support the unique needs of FNMI students to reach their full potential.

 healthy and that recognize the well-being of mind, body, emotion and spirit of